cornejong/PokeProxy/README.md

 A reverse Proxy for running multiple domains/services on a single outgoing IP/Server.

 ### Disclaimer
 The current version is a very crude and basic version.
-It works but isn't elegant.
-Future versions will implement log files, Authentication and a more elaborate error handling system.
+It works but isn't all that elegant.
+Future versions will implement log files, Authentication, a load balancer and a more elaborate error handling system.

 ## Getting Started
 To get started with Poke you first have to add the desired target locations to the 'services.json' file in the 'data' directory.